 Canvas instructional videos: Refer to Instructure's own comprehensive documentation for in-depth support.

 Canvas Attendance Tool: Learn how to use the embedded Canvas Attendance Tool.

 Cheating & Canvas Quizzes: Learn some basic strategies for minimizing cheating in online Canvas quizzes.

 ConferZoom Training & Support: Review these resources to learn more about using ConferZoom inside & outside of Canvas.
-Here are a few specific guides: General Support, Breakout Rooms (or try this Breakout Rooms instructional video instead), Waiting Rooms, Virtual Backgrounds, Issues Connecting your Camera or Microphone, and Security.
+Here are a few specific guides: General Support, Breakout Rooms (or try this Breakout Rooms instructional video instead), Waiting Rooms, Virtual Backgrounds,, and Security.

 Conference Tool within Canvas: Here is a back up if ConferZoom is down (available for sessions with less than 10 students at a time).
 You might consider using Google Hangouts instead!

 Cranium Cafe: You may also use Cranium Cafe for online counseling or to provide student support services!
 Weekly training is offered by ConexEd.

 Discussions: Learn how to create basic discussion forums in Canvas.